nelonoel/front-end-boilerplate/README.md

  - `_colors.scss` is where all color variables are placed.
 Please refer to the [Colors](#colors) section for naming colors.
   - `_defaults.scss` contains individual elements' default styling.
-  - `scss/components/` - contains styles for combinations of elements that can be present on different pages.
+  - `components/` - contains styles for combinations of elements that can be present on different pages.
   - `layouts/` - contains page-specific styles.
+  - `style.scss` - is where everything is `@import`ed.

+---

 ###Styling